stefan-hoeck/idris2-sop/src/Doc/Deriving.md

-This post demonstrated the most important aspects of deriving interface implementations automatically from generic representations of data types as well as the most basic pieces of reflection code necessary to make intefaces available to `derive`.
+This post demonstrated the most important aspects of deriving interface implementations automatically from generic representations of data types as well as the most basic pieces of reflection code necessary to make interfaces available to `derive`.
 For a much more thorough introduction to the concepts and code behind `derive`, see the tutorials on *Generics* at the [idris2-elab-util](https://github.com/stefan-hoeck/idris2-elab-util)